 Optional: crunchy raw cacao bits for topping

 Note: I added raw cacao nibs on the top for presentation and to have a nice crunchy contrast to the smooth cake.
 I really, really loved the added dimension of texture, so I'd definitely recommend it.
 However, if you are not familiar with cacao nibs, they are very bitter and taste like unsweetened chocolate.
-They are not sweet at all, so it will make your cake taste even richer and more a more deep chocolate.
+They are not sweet at all, so it will make your cake taste even richer and more of a deep chocolate.
 If you don't like bitter chocolate, then just used mini chocolate chips or some of your favorite chocolate shaved on top.

 First, prepare the crust by adding the sunflower kernels to a food processor and process for about 30 seconds until it is a flour consistency.
 Add the salt and cacao powder and process a few more seconds until blended.
 Add the syrup and process for about 10 seconds or so until large clumps form.
 Do not over process.
 Press the dough into a 6 inch springform pan lined with parchment paper sticking out from the sides for easy removal later.
 Press out evenly to the sides.
 This makes a smaller cake, so if you want a larger one, you may need to double the recipe.
 It is a 6 inch cake, but a tall one.